ME495-EmbeddedSystems/final-project-teleop/README.md

 ## `teleop_interfaces` Package

-This package contains all the custom messages and services used by the teleoperation system.
+The `teleop_interfaces` package contains all the custom messages and services used by the teleoperation system.

 #### Custom Messages:
 - FingerWrenches